smorad/um_cisc_7026/lecture_9_autoencoders.typ

 ]

 #sslide[
-  When you discuss concepts with friends (paintings, music, films, etc), you summarize them #pause
+  When you discuss films with friends, you summarize them #pause

   This is a form of *compression* #pause

   $ f(vec(bold(x)_1, dots.v, bold(x)_n)) = "Green ogre and donkey save princess" $ #pause

-  In compression, we take some data and reduce its size by removing unnecessary information #pause
+  In compression, we reduce the size of data by removing information #pause

   Let us examine a more principled form of video compression